Advanced-computer-lab-2024/wingGo/README.md

 - Receive a notification when a product is out of stock in the system, both in-app and via email.

 ### Tourism Governer
+- Create, Read, Update, or Delete museums and historical places along with it's details like description, pictures, location, opening hours, ticket prices.
-- View a list of all my created activities, itineraries and museums and historical places.
+- View a list of all my created museums and historical places.
-- Edit the information of a created place.
+- Create tags for different historical locations.

 ## Code Examples